 On this page you will find useful information about your BMLD.
-This page is updated periodically according to your questions.
+This page is updated regularly according to your questions.

-NB: this text is written specifically for the BMLD 200.
-You will need to adapt it for the BMLD 120.
+NB: this section is written especially for the 200 BMLD, you will have to adapt it for the 120 BMLD.

 Good time management

-As you are going into the unknown you must try to plan.
+Even if you are going into the unknown, you must try to plan.
 How fast to walk?
 What rest periods to plan?
-In theory, it is sufficient to walk at a speed of 2.67 km/hr. to finish within the time but you will have to factor into this your rest periods which at this pace will be none!
+In theory, it is sufficient to walk at 2.67 km/hr to finish within the time but you will have to factor into this your rest periods which at this pace will be none.
 It is advisable to walk slightly faster!
-To compare with no rest period and at a continuous speed of 6 km /hr., you can expect to return at 6.20pm on Friday 31st May 2019.
+To compare with no rest periods and walking at a continuous speed of 6km/hr, you can expect to return at 6.20pm on Friday 22nd May 2020.

-It is better to adopt an intermediate pace of approximately 4km/hr.
-At this pace you can expect to complete 50 hours of walking and also more importantly, 25 hours of rest which will include sleep, meals or just stopping.
+It is recommended but not essential to adopt an intermediate speed of 4km/hr.
+At this pace you can expect to complete 50hrs of walking and also more importantly, 25hrs of rest which will include sleep, meals or just stopping.

-At a speed of 5 km/hr., 40 hours of walking are enough to allow you to arrive on Saturday night to avoid a third night out.
+At a speed of 5 km/hr, 40 hours of walking are enough to allow you to arrive on Saturday evening 23rd May 2020 to avoid a third night outside.

 Try to choose your pace sensibly.
-Your aim is to complete the route without much suffering.
+Your goal is to complete the route without much suffering.
 For stops, try to stick to the estimated times without succumbing to fatigue.